 26 So what goes on, brothers?
-Whenever you come together, each of you has a psalm, has a teaching, has a 'language', has a revelation, has an interpretation.3 Let all things be done for edification.
-27 If anyone speaks in a 'language', let it be two-at the most three-and in turn, and let one interpret.4 28 But if there is no interpreter, let him keep silent in church; let him speak to himself and to God.
-29 Let two or three prophets speak, and let the others evaluate.5 30 But if another who is sitting by receives a revelation, the first should stop speaking.
-31 For you can all prophesy one by one, so that all may learn and all may be encouraged.
-32 Yes, spirits of prophets are subordinate to prophets.6 33 Further, God is not a God of disorder but of peace.
+Whenever you come together, each of you has a psalm, has a teaching, has a 'language', has a revelation, has an interpretation.2 Let all things be done for edification.
+27 If anyone speaks in a 'language', let it be two-at the most in the Spirit' does not follow from this verse, since that would be for believers.